British Columbia faces lawsuit: Fracking dams exempted from environmental review

 French said the issue is becoming too common in the province’s northern natural gas fields.

-A spokesman for the B.C. government was not immediately available.
-A statement of defence has not yet been filed and none of the lawsuit’s claims have been proven in court.
+A statement of defence has not yet been filed and none of the lawsuit’s claims has been proven in court.

 Progress Energy is an Alberta company owned by Malaysian oil giant Petronas.
 The dams were built in 2012 and 2014 to store water used by the company’s fracking operations northwest of Fort St. John, B.C.